andfinally/webpack-asset-map/README.md

 ## 1. Background

-:info: If you don't need an intro to caching, webpack and enqueuing files in WordPress, skip ahead to [What's in the project](#2-whats-in-the-project).
+If you don't need an intro to caching, webpack and enqueuing files in WordPress, skip ahead to [What's in the project](#2-whats-in-the-project).

 ### i.
 Caching and cache-busting